oneapi-src/oneMKL/README.md

 2. Clone this project to `<path to onemkl>`, where `<path to onemkl>` is the root directory of this repository.

-3. You can [Build with Conan](#building-with-conan) to automate the process of getting dependencies or you can download and install the required dependencies manually and [Build with CMake](#building-with-cmake) directly .
+3. You can [Build with Conan](#building-with-conan) to automate the process of getting dependencies or you can download and install the required dependencies manually and [Build with CMake](#building-with-cmake) directly.

 *Note: Conan package manager automates the process of getting required packages, so that you do not have to go to different web location and follow different instructions to install them.*

 ---

 ## Building with Conan

+** This method currently works on Linux* only **

 ** Make sure you have completed [Build Setup](#build-setup). **